tomerweller/mas865.15-notes/_posts/2015-03-16-week5-motors.md

 ![mechanism_back]({{ "/assets/week5/mechanism_back.jpg" | prepend: site.baseurl }})
 ![mechanism_front]({{ "/assets/week5/mechanism_front.jpg" | prepend: site.baseurl }})
 ![back]({{ "/assets/week5/back.jpg" | prepend: site.baseurl }})

+However, the spring was a bit tight and the cam was not powerful enough to move it.
+I had to shorten it and "manually" loosen it up.

 {% youtube CL125jj3s30 944 1032 %}

 ####Issues